ducmeit1/vault-agent-tutorial/README.md

 ## Introduction

 - [Vault](https://www.vaultproject.io) is a tool for securely accessing secrets.
 A secret is anything that you want to tightly control access to, such as API keys, passwords, or certificates.
-Vault provides a unified interface to any secret, while providing tight access control and recording a detailed audit log.
+Vault provides a unified interface to any secret while providing tight access control and recording a detailed audit log.

 - [Kubernetes](https://kubernetes.io) is an open-source system for automating deployment, scaling, and management of containerized applications.

 - Kubernetes won't help you store sensitive data even you think the [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) API that Kubernetes provided is a way to store your data.
 No, it just helps you encode your data with Base64 without any encryption.
-Therefore, you could uses Vault to improve this problem.
+Therefore, you could use the Vault to improve this problem.

 - Vault supports many authentication methods to authorize for the client to get the sensitive data, Kubernetes was supported as well by uses Service Account's Kubernetes.
 To help you easily connect to Vault Cluster and helps you manage the policy about getting the secrets for your Kubernetes deployment or pod, we would like to uses [Vault Agent](https://www.vaultproject.io/docs/agent) with injection sidecar method.
 You can read more at [here](https://www.vaultproject.io/docs/platform/k8s/injector).